Nurse Education, Post-Master's Certificate

 Saint Louis University's post-master's certificate in nursing education provides an opportunity for coursework and practicum experience in nursing education.

 All four educator courses are offered online with attention to building a learning community with a culture of sharing and support.
+Students who complete the post-masters certificate program will meet the eligibility requirement to sit for the National League for Nursing's CNE Exam for Nurse Educators.

 The Valentine School of Nursing is renowned for excellence in nursing education.
 In 2021, Niche ranked Saint Louis University’s Trudy Busch Valentine School of Nursing as the No. 8 best college in the country for nursing.
 Additionally, U.S. News and World Report consistently ranks our MSN-NP program as a top 50 program in their Best Graduate Schools survey.